jimhigson/oboe.js/writing/main/2_Introduction.md

 Solving the big-small tradeoff
 ------------------------------

-With regards to series of data made available via REST, I have often seen a trade-off regarding how much data should be requested at once in which no choice of a size may be called wholy satisfactory.
-A good example might be the list of tweets on a Twitter page, which is itself an instance of a more general pattern known as an "infinitely scrolling" webpage.
-Given the initial finite page of tweets, upon scrolling to the bottom of the page the next batch is requested.
+Where the domain model contains a series of data, of which ranges are made available via REST, I have often seen a trade-off with regards to how much data is requested at once.
+Deciding this question is usually a compromise between competing concerns in which it is not possible to find a solution which simultaneously addresses all concerns satisfactorily.
+A good example might be a page on Twitter showing a list of tweets.
+The interface designers here chose to adopt a fairly popular pattern, the Infinitely Scrolling Page [CITE].
+Starting from an initial page showing a finite number of tweets, upon scrolling to the bottom the next batch is automatically requested.
 The new batch is delivered in a json format and, once loaded, presented as html and added to the bottom of the page, allowing the user to continue scrolling.

-Consider the decision of how much data to

-img tags all added at once.

-.
-One example of this is the "infinitely scrolling" webpage.
+The wait at the bottom of the page while new content is loaded introduces a pause in scrolling so, whilst preferable to prior patterns incorporating explicit paging, this workflow can feel quite clunky.\
+To frame this problem we might imagine the extreme choices.
+Firstly, requesting only one tweet per http request.
+Because we are requesting the smallest possible content, each request would individually complete very quickly and as such the waits would be short.
+However the page would stutter, pausing quickly but frequently.
+At the opposite extreme, we might request some huge number of tweets,\
+taking a long time to load but then scrolling smoothly for a long time.

+I propose that my thesis may be applied used to break out of this compromise and take the best of both approaches, combining the quick latency from very small requests with the infrequent pauses of larger requests.

 Or, granularity problem

-Two improvements: just hang up; and, start using earlier.

 Network fallibility
 -------------------